-WELCOME TO THE OXFORD GUIDE TO CAREERS 2023
+WELCOME TO THE OXFORD GUIDE TO CAREERS 2024

-Jonathan Black.
-Director of the Careers Service
+Jonathan Black, Director of the Careers Service

-After two years of generally remote working, disrupted lives, and organisations trying to work out the best New Ways of Working, it's exciting and wonderful to be returning to normal.
-We've all missed being with other people, having creative working sessions, and the chance to meet employers and colleagues in person.
+Three years after the pandemic with the remote working, disrupted lives, and organisations trying to work out the best New Ways of Working, we're beginning to settle on a 'new normal'.
+We're working out the blend of online for 1:1 meetings with in real life ('IRL') for creative working sessions, and the chance to meet employers and colleagues in person.

-In Oxford we're looking forward to hosting live panel discussions, in-person careers fairs, and the chance to travel to internships all over the world.
-We want to retain the good parts of the last two years, as we've learned we can achieve even more, meet many more of you, save you time, and still provide all the skills training that employers want.
+In Oxford we're hosting some live and some online panel discussions, in-person careers fairs, and the chance to travel to internships all over the world.
+We are trying to retain the good parts of the last three years, as we've learned we can achieve even more, meet many more of you, save you time, and still provide all the skills training that employers want.
 We'll give you the choice as many of our 1:1s, insight talks and so on will be offered online.

-Employers are in transition, so do stay adaptable and open to new opportunities.
+Employers are still in transition, so stay adaptable and open to new opportunities.
 Focus on developing your set of transferable skills - like teamwork, business awareness, leadership, and problem solving - that every employer is seeking when they recruit.
 You can develop your employability skills in our programmes and also in activities in many other places including college, department, student societies, sports, volunteering, and the creative arts.

-We have written this Guide for any and every Oxford undergraduate or postgraduate, artist or scientist, who each usually have one of three questions:
+We've written this Guide for any and every Oxford undergraduate or postgraduate, artist or scientist, who each usually have one of three questions: